Dykam/Spector/README.md

 Simple Spectator manager for Bukkit

-Makes managing visibility (vanish) groups for plugins easier, by organizing players into Spector Groups.
+Makes managing visibility (vanish) groups for plugins easier, by organizing players into Spectors.